Save The Bay 60th Anniversary

 After reading what the Bay might look like in 2020 if development continued at its current pace in 1961, Save The Bay’s founders, Sylvia McLaughlin, Kay Kerr, and Esther Gulick, changed the future of San Francisco Bay.
 Read more about influential the Oakland Tribune article →

 Hi, I’m Sangeeta, Political and Community Organizer at Save The Bay.
-Since I started in this position in September 2021, I’ve been focused on building our organizational relationships, particularly with grassroots organizations focused on Environmental Justice.
+Since I started in this position in September 2021, I’ve been focused on building our organizational relationships, particularly with grassroots organizations focused on environmental justice.
 Part of the background I bring to Save The Bay is my membership in the Alliance of South Asians Taking Action (ASATA) since 2017.
 Within this network, I serve as a co-organizer of Brown and Green, a South Asian climate justice group.
-I am excited to advance Save The Bay’s relationship-building work in East San Jose and beyond.
+I am excited to advance Save The Bay’s relationship-building work in East San José and beyond.
 These partnerships will allow us to further our equity and environmental justice goals, following the lead of frontline communities and working toward a cleaner and healthier Bay Area for all residents.

 Restore